IAmSeraph/YAPL/ReadMe.md

-# YAPL: A Statically-Typed, General-Purpose Programming Language
+# YAPL (Yet Another Programming Language)

 **YAPL** is a statically-typed, general-purpose programming language designed for ease of use, maintainability, and performance.
 It supports multiple paradigms and offers features like type inference, pattern matching, and a powerful type system.
-YAPL aims to address common issues in other languages by focusing on simplicity, clarity, and readability.
+**YAPL** aims to address common issues in other languages by focusing on simplicity, clarity, and readability.

 ## Comparison with Similar Languages

-YAPL combines the best features of languages like TypeScript, Rust, and Swift, offering a unique blend of type safety, performance, and usability.
+**YAPL** combines the best features of languages like TypeScript, Rust, and Swift, offering a unique blend of type safety, performance, and usability.
 Its powerful type system and type inference capabilities enable developers to write robust and maintainable code with ease.

 ## Syntax